-When configured to support MSI-64, the ITS expects the DeviceID to be in the upper 32 bits of a 64-bit write to the GITS TRANSLATER register.
+When configured to support MSI-64, the ITS expects the DeviceID to be in the upper 32 bits of a 64-bit write to the GITS_TRANSLATER register.

-To prevent rogue software accessing the GITS_TRANSLATER register and spoofing any device, ARM recommends that the GITS_TRANSLATER registers are moved to an arbitrary page that is protected by the Hypervisor.
+To prevent rogue software accessing the GITS_TRANSLATER register and spoofing any device, Arm recommends that the GITS_TRANSLATER register is moved to an arbitrary page that is protected by the Hypervisor.